 The School Council is an opportunity for all students to play a part in school decision making.
 Through the council, students are able to give their views on issues such as improving lessons and the schools code of conduct.

 Many of our older students want to support children new to Kelmscott.
-We train them to do this.
-Our peer mentoring scheme gives Year 10 students valuable mentoring skills and enables them to support and advise Year 7 students with school work and social situations.
-The programmer gives a great experience to all those involved.
+With our Peer Mentoring Scheme, Year 10 students can train, gaining valuable mentoring skills which equip them to support and advise Year 7 students, both with school and social situations.

 How can I prepare my child for Secondary School?

 Get them organised.
 Your child will go from having one teacher to numerous teachers in different classrooms.
 They will be expected to have the correct books with them and their equipment.